Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 operating systems, have their own CPU space, memory, etc., and are isolated from their respective infrastructure.

-How to share a cluster with Namespaces?

-A Namespace allows teams to share a Kubernetes cluster it allows you to create Virtual cluster's inside the existing [cluster](https://kubernetes.io/docs/concepts/architecture/)

 ## Types of Kubernetes Namespaces